 - SiteGround’s renewal fees are much more expensive than Bluehost’s.

 - SiteGround has data centers all over the world.
 Bluehost?
-Bluehost doesn’t say, but reports say that Bluehost doesn’t own data centers outside America.
+They don’t state that, but reports say that Bluehost doesn’t own data centers outside America.

 Bluehost vs. SiteGround: Our Pick